General Argyres-Douglas Theory: AD points from 6d theory

-we only indicate the term whose coefficients are the independent Coulomb branch parameter.
+and the coefficients labeled by $u_1, u_2, \ldots, c$ are the independent Coulomb branch operators.

-There are two special cases I would want to mention, such special cases also happen for the theory with regular punctures.
-The first case is that $m_k$ is zero or negative, in this case, one can not use the above method to find the spectrum, and currently we do not find a systematic way of doing it.
-The other case is that $m_k$ is non-zero, but there are some other $m_j$ which is negative.
-The higher rank $E_n$ theory using regular puncture has this issue.
-In this case, one can still use the above calculus to find the spectrum, but the number of Coulomb branch dimension is not the same as the dimension of the moduli space.
+There are two special cases deserved further remarks, and such situations also happen for the theory defined using regular punctures.
+The first case is when the number $m_k$ in the leading order coefficient is zero or negative, and one can not use the above method to find the spectrum, currently we do not find a systematic way of dealing with it.
+The other case is that $m_k$ is non-zero, but there are some other $m_j$ which is negative, and one can still use the above calculus to find the spectrum, but the number of Coulomb branch dimension is not the same as the dimension of the base of the Hitchin fibration.

 If the order of pole is fractional, one can follow the similar method to find the spectrum for the degenerating case, we leave this to interested reader.